Ares Gold EA

 How much money do I need to run Ares?

 Technically Ares will run on the minimum deposit a broker allows, but realistically I recommend starting with at least $1,000.
-With less than that, the broker's minimum lot size and the default 0.01 % risk per trade no longer align — you either over-risk a single trade or the EA cannot place orders at all. $2,000 to $3,000 is the comfortable range; more if you want a wider margin for drawdown.
+With less than that, the broker's minimum lot size and your risk setting no longer align — you either over-risk a single trade or the EA cannot place orders at all. $2,000 to $3,000 is the comfortable range; more if you want a wider margin for drawdown.

 What is the difference between buying Ares on MQL5 and getting a free license here?